How to Survive and Thrive in Your New Project Management Job

 At this point, you are familiar with your company and team, know where you need to be and when, and have prepared for a stress-free morning.
 The next step is getting to the office on time before jumping into your first day!

-Surviving Your First Day
+4 Tips for Surviving Your First Day

 First things first – remember to enjoy your first day.
-Focus on learning as much as possible about but don’t worry too much about starting new tasks straight away.
+Focus on learning as much as possible about it, but don’t worry too much about starting new tasks straight away.

-Even if you have met your team before, take the time to speak to each person again and meet the wider team.
-Studies demonstrate using an individual’s first name helps to build trust and rapport so try to address each person by name.
+Using an individual’s first name helps to build trust and rapport, so try to address each person by name.
 If you can’t remember – just ask!
-Say yes to any offers of coffee or lunch.
+Accept invitations for coffee or lunch.

 Your 90-Day Plan